• What is Copywriting?

 Be as thorough as possible about putting work in your print portfolio.
 It can be easy to just upload images to your website and neglect to add them to your print portfolio.
 But just imagine being in an interview without a computer and wanting to reference a piece of work…that you have on your site and not in your hand.

 And that strategic order should depend entirely on who you’re showing it to.
 If you have a few specific pieces you want to make sure a prospective employer sees, you don’t want to waste time flipping past pages and pages of non-applicable work, right?
+That’s the #1 print portfolio mistake that copywriters make—and it can cost you the job.

-Your turn!
+Your Turn!
 How have you put together your print portfolio?
 Let us know in the comments!

 Interested in Copywriting?
 Get our Free Video Training!